17 November to 20 December

 Upton House and Garden, near Banbury, Warwickshire, OX15 6HT

 Take a rare glimpse into this family owned stately home this Christmas.
-Whilst on a tour of the extensive rooms you will be entertained by local musicians and choirs and Father Christmas making a special appearance for the children.
+While you tour the extensive rooms you will be entertained by local musicians and choirs and Father Christmas making a special appearance for the children.
 Then out into the beautiful Cheshire gardens, to the Marquee and its local craft stalls.

 Festive treats including hot meat rolls, soup, mulled wine and mince pies will be on sale in the butler’s pantry.